Children's Museum Of Pittsburgh267 Votes Currently Closed

 The Children’s Museum in Pittsburgh isn’t just one of the best places in the city to take your little boys and girls.
 In fact, don’t be surprised if you find yourself exploring your inner child once you’re inside this awe- inspiring museum.

-Children's Museum Of Pittsburgh Information
+Children's Museum Of Pittsburgh Travel Tips

 - Wi-Fi services are offered in the Museum's Lobby, Cafe, and Studio.
 Just connect to the network called Green Light Wireless.